d-tasevski/100daysOfCode/log.md

 ### Day 26: July 1, 2017
 ##### Objects and prototypes

 **Today's Progress**: Spent my coding time for today reading about objects and prototypes(again).
-Too much work piled up on my actual job, I guess tomorrow will be no time for coding... :(
+Too much work piled up on my actual job, I guess tomorrow there will be no time for coding... :(